-The DEIR does not adequately address the impact of the project on hikers.
-The only project access is via a paved fire road/trail in the Park.
+The EIR does not adequately address the impact of the project on hikers.
+The only project access is via a paved fire road/trail in Runyon Canyon Park ("Park").
 "An easement for road purposes to be used in common with others" was granted in January, 1945.
 That trail provides the only access for hikers entering the Park from Mulholland Dr. That is the road that construction vehicles will have to use.
-With a larger house on the site, one can anticipate more traffic permanently on the shared road which will make the trail more dangerous for hikers.
+With a larger house on the site, one can anticipate much more traffic permanently on the shared road which will make the trail more dangerous for hikers.
 How will the applicant assure that hikers will still have safe access to their Park?

 Further, the City requires that new developments be on parcels that abut a public street.
 Runyon Canyon Road is a fire road, closed to motor vehicles, and not a public street.
-The DEIR fails to adequately address the conflict.
+The Project does not abut a public street.
+The EIR fails to adequately address the conflict.

-Nor does the DEIR adequately address the impact on hiker views.
+Nor does the EIR adequately address the impact on hiker views.
 The project will be highly visible to hikers using the west trail through Runyon Canyon Park.

-The DEIR did not fully analyze the air quality during the multi-year construction.
-The grading of 14,000 cubic yards of dirt will raise huge amount of particulate matter.
+The EIR did not fully analyze the air quality during the multi-year construction.
+The grading of 28,012 cubic yards of dirt will raise huge amount of particulate matter.
 This will have a detrimental effect on the health of the average of 5,000 hikers a day on the west trail and the east trail.
 Since both trails are steep hikers are not casually walking along, but breathing heavily and inhaling a lot of particulate matter.
-Additionally, the noise of the heavy equipment will disturb hikers' peaceful enjoyment of the park.
+Additionally, the noise of the heavy equipment will disturb hikers' peaceful enjoyment of the Park.

-The DEIR fails to recognize the importance of Runyon Canyon Park to wildlife connectivity.
-As the hillsides continue to be developed it is more important than ever that we preserve connectivity from one open space to another.
+The EIR fails to recognize the importance of Runyon Canyon Park to wildlife connectivity.
+As the hillsides continue to be developed it is more important than ever that we preserve connectivity from one Open Space to another.
 This project will bring more vehicles and more light pollution to the area.
 The three retaining walls would create an additional barrier to wildlife connectivity.

 The project proposes three acres of permanent brush clearance.
 This removes valuable habitat for animals and birds.
 When native plants are removed, non-native grasses tend to replace them.
 The brush clearance leaves that area subject to erosion which would wash soil down into Runyon Canyon Park.
-The DEIR fails to provide appropriate mitigation to address expected soil erosion.
+The EIR fails to provide appropriate mitigation to address expected soil erosion.

 What will be the impact on the Headley-Handley House, City of Los Angeles Historic-Cultural Monument #563?
 The applicant described removing the kitchen.
 Why?
-The plan is to designate the Lloyd Wright-designed residence an Accessory Dwelling Unit to enable the applicant to build his much larger residence on the property.
+The plan is to designate the Lloyd Wright-designed residence an Accessory Dwelling Unit solely for the purpose of enabling the applicant to build his much larger residence on the property.
 Removal of the kitchen would diminish the historic and cultural value of the Headley/Handley House.
+As stated in the FEIR, prior to issuing any building permits, the applicant must be in compliance with the Secretary of the Interior's Standards for the Treatment of Historic Properties.